Banking in other countries

 This is probably the easiest Flag to plant, and I would advise you to plant quite a few of them.

-Never have any single bank account with a large portion of your cash reserves, spread it around.
+Never have any single bank account with a significant portion of your cash reserves, spread it around.

-Or even better, only keep enough cash for your operating costs plus emergency fund, and keep the rest of your net worth in assets.
+Or even better, only keep enough cash for your operating costs plus emergency fund, and keep the rest of your net worth in other assets like real estate, cryptocurrency or gold.

 How to get banking in other countries?